 What happens if the name change is not approved?

-As with the original approval of the name, the Commissioner for Consumer Protection may reject a proposed change of name if it is:
+The Commissioner may reject a proposed change of name if it is:

 - already in use;